Does dry brushing really do everything it claims?

 Can dry brushing reduce cellulite?

-Let’s start with this disclaimer: there’s no reason you need to get rid of your cellulite.
-But because that’s one of the claims of dry brushing, it feels pertinent to address.
+Let’s start with this disclaimer: there’s no reason you need to get rid of your cellulite, but because that’s one of the claims of dry brushing, it feels pertinent to address.

 Vargas explains how dry brushing affects cellulite: “Dry brushing increases blood flow, which is healthy, but its main purpose is to stimulate collagen production which will help to thicken the skin and lessen the appearance of fat cells.
 It also dramatically increases elasticity, so it’s great for lifting and toning a problem area.”

 So yes, dry brushing can reduce cellulite, but the reduction is only temporary, and only in appearance.
 Dr. Ilyas explains that massage can improve the overall appearance of cellulite by “brushing out” excess fluid.
-“However, dry brushing cannot get rid of the actual fat or improve the strength connective tissue fibers that have loosened to result in the actual cellulite,” she shares, “The only way to do this is to either treat the fat (noninvasive radio frequency fat removal or liposuction) or tighten the adhesions through subcision.”
+“However, dry brushing cannot get rid of the actual fat or improve the strength connective tissue fibers that have loosened to result in the actual cellulite,” she shares, “The only way to do this is to either treat the fat (via a noninvasive radio frequency fat removal or liposuction) or tighten the adhesions through subcision.”

 Does dry brushing exfoliate the skin?